steve228uk/SRTabBarController/README.md

 ## Customizing SRTabBarController

 Alongside the settings that can be defined within Interface Builder's inspector there are also a number of options that can be set by subclassing `SRTabBarController`.
-The `SRTabBar` itself is actually an `NSVisualEffectsView` so it's very easy to get those translucent effects users are familiar with in OS X.
+The `SRTabBar` itself is actually an `NSVisualEffectsView` so it's very easy to get those translucent effects users are familiar with in macOS.

-**Location** - To customize the location on the screen set `tabBarLocation` to `.Top`, `.Right`, `.Bottom`, or `.Left`.
+**Location** - To customize the location on the screen set `tabBarLocation` to `.top`, `.right`, `.bottom`, or `.left`.

 **Translucency** - To enable the visual effects turn set `tabBar?.translucent = true`.